someengineering/resoto.com/blog/2022/12-21-installing-cloud2sql/index.md

 :::tip

 When collecting multiple accounts the `role` and `scrape_org` options make Cloud2SQL fetch the list of all organization accounts and specify which role to assume.
-Alternatively you can specify the list of accounts to collect using the `profiles` option if those profiles have been defined in your [aws-cli config file](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).
+Alternatively, you can specify the list of accounts to collect using the `profiles` option if those profiles have been defined in your [aws-cli config file](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).

 The option `account_pool_size` controls the number of accounts that are being collected in parallel.
 Increasing the value uses more CPU cores and memory but also makes the collection of multiple accounts finish faster.